 The University has a license with the plagiarism detection software Turnitin.
 The software scans student work for matched text, comparing the work to a large database of student work, written publications, and materials on the internet.
-Turnitin is available via Blackboard, for you to use at your discretion.
-If you would like help using it in your class, contact the Center for Teaching Innovation’s academic technology support staff at firstname.lastname@example.org.
+Instructions for using Turnitin, as well as tips about its role as an educational tool, are available at https://teaching.cornell.edu/learning-technologies/assessment-tools/turnitin.
+To learn more about Turnitin and get started using it in your class, contact the Center for Teaching Innovation’s academic technology support at email@example.com.

 If you use or anticipate using Turnitin, you are strongly encouraged to provide the following notice to students: